feysal-abdiwali/Quran-extensoin/README.md

 See the [LICENSE](LICENSE) file for the full license text.

 ## Contributing

+**Note: This repository is currently unmaintained.** Forking and continuing development on your own fork is highly encouraged!

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: